awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 You can create your own network address translation AMI and run it on an EC2 instance as NAT instance in a public subnet in your VPC to enable instances in the private subnet to initiate outbound IPv4 traffic to the internet or other AWS services, but prevent the instances from receiving inbound traffic initiated by someone on the internet\.

 For more information about public and private subnets, see [Subnet routing](VPC_Subnets.md#SubnetRouting)\.
-For more information about NAT, see [NAT](vpc-nat.md)\.
+For more information about NAT, see [NAT devices for your VPC](vpc-nat.md)\.

 NAT is not supported for IPv6 traffic—use an egress\-only internet gateway instead\.
 For more information, see [Egress\-only internet gateways](egress-only-internet-gateway.md)\.

 Your NAT instance quota depends on your instance quota for the region\.
 For more information, see the [EC2 FAQs](http://aws.amazon.com/ec2/faqs/#EC2_On-Demand_Instance_limits)\.

 **Note**
 You can also use a NAT gateway, which is a managed NAT service that provides better availability, higher bandwidth, and requires less administrative effort\.
 For common use cases, we recommend that you use a NAT gateway rather than a NAT instance\.
-For more information, see [NAT gateways](vpc-nat-gateway.md) and [Comparison of NAT instances and NAT gateways](vpc-nat-comparison.md)\.
+For more information, see [NAT gateways](vpc-nat-gateway.md) and [Comparing NAT gateways and NAT instances](vpc-nat-comparison.md)\.

 **Topics**
 + [NAT instance basics](#basics)